 1. Sprains and Strains

-Sprains involve the overstretching or tearing of ligaments, while strains refer to injuries to muscles or tendons.
-These are among the most common injuries in athletes.
+Sprains occur when ligaments are overstretched or torn, while strains involve injuries to muscles or tendons.
+These types of injuries are among the most common in athletes

-- Symptoms: Pain, swelling, bruising, and limited range of motion.
+- b.
+Symptoms: Pain, swelling, bruising, and limited range of motion.

 2. Fractures

-Fractures are broken bones resulting from high-impact activities or stress on bones.
-They can vary in severity, from small cracks to complete breaks.
+Fractures refer to broken bones caused by high-impact activities or excessive stress on the bones.
+They can range from small cracks to complete breaks, depending on the force involved.

-- Symptoms: Swelling, deformity, and inability to move the affected limb.
+- b.
+Symptoms: Swelling, deformity, bruising, and an inability to move or bear weight on the affected limb.

 3. Dislocations

-A dislocation occurs when a bone is forced out of its joint.
-These injuries of athletes often involve severe pain and visible deformity.
+A dislocation occurs when a bone is forced out of its normal position in a joint, often resulting in intense pain and visible deformity.
+This type of injury is common in contact sports or those involving high-impact movements.

-- Symptoms: Pain, deformity, and an inability to move the joint.
+- b.
+Symptoms: Severe pain, visible deformity, swelling, and an inability to move or properly use the affected joint.

 read more: dry needling for sciatica